Hohenschwangau Castle

 • The lines to buy tickets are ridiculously long, even on a rainy day.

-• If you are late for your time, there is a high chance you will not get in.
+• If you are late, there is a high chance you will not get in.

 • You can only buy tickets up to two days in advance.